SakshiiM/Intern-Manager/README.md

-# 👉 Internship Program Manager
+# 👉 Intern Manager
 _A Java with Spring MVC-based application for managing internship programs efficiently._

 ## 📚 Overview
-The **Internship Program Manager** is a **Java MVC** application designed to manage various aspects of an internship program.
+The **Intern Manager** is a **Java MVC** application designed to manage various aspects of an internship program.
 It allows administrators to handle batches, trainers, interns, and the Learning & Development (LD) team, ensuring smooth program execution.

 ## 🚀 Features